Red-lored whistler: Distribution and habitat

 The red-lored whistler is a bird of the low mallee, spinifex, cypress pine and broombush woodland in the desert of central New South Wales, north-western Victoria and adjacent south-eastern South Australia, preferring low mallee woodlands or shrublands with open canopy, above a moderately dense but patchy scrub layer.
-Preferred vegetation has a post-fire age of 4–40 years, but it is most abundant in areas with a post fire age of 21–40 years.
+Preferred vegetation has a post-fire age of 4–40 years, but it is most abundant in areas with a post-fire age of 21–40 years.

 The species has long been regarded as sedentary, although the type specimen was collected in the Adelaide area suggesting some movement does occur.
-Generally restricted to the Big Desert or Ninety-mile Desert country of south-eastern South Australia and mostly limited to the Riverland Biosphere Reserve and it is now regularly observed north of the Murray River at Gluepot Reserve.
-The population on the Eyre Peninsula is thought to be extinct.
-In central New South Wales the Red-lored Whistler is restricted to the mallee within Round Hill Nature Reserve and nearby Nombinnie Nature Reserve where it is regularly observed, although it was previously recorded at Scotia in south-western New South Wales.
+In South Australia, it is generally restricted to the Ninety Mile Desert country and mostly limited to the Riverland Biosphere Reserve.
+It is now regularly observed north of the Murray River at Gluepot Reserve.
+The population on the Eyre Peninsula is thought to be extinct, in central New South Wales the red-lored whistler is restricted to the mallee within Round Hill Nature Reserve and nearby Nombinnie Nature Reserve where it is regularly observed, although it was previously recorded at Scotia in south-western New South Wales.
 In Victoria, the red-lored whistler can be found in the Ngarkat / Big Desert / Wyperfield complex and the Murray-Sunset / Hattah complex of National Parks.

 Behaviour and ecology

 Ecology

 This red-lored whistler is shy, secretive and inconspicuous, with its cryptic behaviour making it difficult to see.
 While it is often seen perched in trees and shrubs, it feeds, for the most part, on the ground, and may be quite difficult to find.
 Little is known about the movement of this species, although it is thought to be sedentary, with some movement possibly after breeding, the extent of which is unknown.
-The red-lored whistler builds a substantial, cup-shaped nest made mostly of coarse bark and mallee leaves, neatly woven around the rim in low shrubs and lay 2-3 eggs.
+The red-lored whistler builds a substantial, cup-shaped nest made mostly of coarse bark and mallee leaves, neatly woven around the rim in low shrubs and lays 2-3 eggs.

 Call

-The presence of the red-lored whistler is most often revealed by its calls which is described as charming, sweet, wistful and haunting with varied notes.
-Individuals respond to ‘pishing’ and will approach a ‘pisher’.
+The presence of the red-lored whistler is most often revealed by its calls, which are described as charming, sweet, wistful and haunting with varied notes.
+Individuals respond to 'pishing' and will approach a 'pisher'.

-The Respective Power diagram at the top of the above diagram represents the frequencies of the red-lored whistler song in DBU (loudness in decibels) and the sonogram at the bottom represents the sounds in frequencies and time.
-Note the two different song types and the various, different phrases sung by the bird.
-Included in this song are the calls of a southern scrub-robin (Drymodes brunneopygia) represented in the sonogram as a downward “half-moon shape,” heard after the 2nd 3rd & 4th and before the last call.